How to price projects, submit

 Step #2 –

-Construction companies require vendor pre-approval in order to be awarded projects, you can bid without being a qualified vendor.
+Construction companies require vendor pre-approval to be awarded projects, you can bid without being a qualified vendor.
 Once you are on the vendor list, you will receive Invitation To Bid (ITB) emails, sent directly to your email and fax by the construction companies.
 For 80% of these ITB’s you are quoting the job before you can see the building and before any General Contractor has been awarded the contract to build.
-CleanSnap list projects for bidding that are close to completion of building construction
+Building Contractor Leads list projects for bidding close to completion of building construction

 If all has gone well, some local contractors have invited you to visit the construction site now.